 {c.ding,ead,mw}@ecs.soton.ac.uk

 Abstract.
-Recent development of Information Communication Tech- nologies (ICTs) and digital map service have been empowered the digital inclusion, which can bring benefits for people with mobility disability to access wide range of information regarding accessible travel.
-However, accessibility data collection and management is one of grand challenges in the research are of accessible map and travel.
-Most research projects in this area are still in their early stage, which leads to the difficulties and makes it time-consuming to find accessibility data of public trans- portation, public places, services and facilities for people with mobility disabilities.
-This paper present the approach for accessibility data man- agement and accessibility modelling for people with mobility difficulties by introducing the AccessKB, a Linked Data-driven knowledge base de- signed for accessible travel.
+Recent developments in Information Communication Technologies and digital map services have empowered aspects of digital inclusion.
+These developments can benefit people with disabilities with an increasingly wider range of information regarding accessible travel.
+However, accessibility data collection and management is one of the grand challenges in the field of research relating to accessible map information and travel.
+Most research projects in this area are still in the early stages of development, leading to difficulties in the provision of sufficient data about the barriers encountered by people with disabilities.
+This results in time-consuming searches for physical accessibility data.
+For instance, those with mobility impairments using public transport, public places, services and facilities may wish to search for step free access and an accessible toilet.
+This paper presents an approach for accessibility data management and modelling, by introducing the AccessKB, a Linked Data-driven knowledge base designed for barrier-free or accessible travel.

 Keywords: Linked Data · open accessibility data · accessible travel ·